 - Heat naturally flows from a hot body to a cold body, until both bodies reach equilibrium.

-- Heat transfer from a colder body to a hotter body is impossible without performing work on the system (via pumps, etc.).
+- Heat transfer from a colder body to a hotter body is impossible without performing work on the system (e.g., pumping, etc.).

 - Third Law of Thermodynamics: The entropy of a system approaches a constant value as the temperature approaches absolute zero; and the entropy of a perfect crystal at absolute zero is exactly equal to zero.

-- However, cooling any real body to absolute zero is impossible, since it will always possess its zero-point energy.
-The complete absence of thermal motion which defines absolute zero implies that position of these atoms or molecules could be known with complete certainty, and thus violates Heisenberg’s Uncertainty Principle.
+- However, it is impossible to cool any real body to absolute zero, since it will always possess its zero-point energy.
+The complete absence of thermal motion which defines absolute zero also implies that position of these atoms or molecules could be known with complete certainty, and thus violates Heisenberg’s Uncertainty Principle.

 The Entropic Argument for Intelligent Design states that: